shehio/AMATH583/midterm/Questions.rst

 You can see the striking difference in the numbers between this assignment and the previous one.
 It stems from the fact that we have the a minute numerator where nnz compared to N ** 3 in the prev assignment.
-Nonetheless, the cost of transferring and ingesting the dense matrix M to cache (inefficiently is still there).
+Nonetheless, the cost of transferring and ingesting different datastructures to cache (inefficiently is still there).

 How does the performance (in GFLOP/s) for sparse-matrix by vector product for COO compare to CSR?
 Explain, and quantify if you can, (e.g., using the roofline model).